PrescientMindAI/AI-optimized-subdomain/README.md

 - Understand product relationships, compatibility, and customer experiences
 - Make recommendations based on integrated reviews and manufacturer data
 - Access semantic search scoped to the specific e-commerce domain
-- **Enhanced with RefKG**: 40-60% better query interpretation and 30-50% improved result quality
+- **Enhanced with RefKG**: for better query interpretation and improved result quality
 - **Enhanced with I40KG**: Quality certifications and supply chain transparency
 - **Enhanced with DPP**: Authenticity verification and EU regulatory compliance